 Can you schedule a mobile repair in Calgary winter?

 - We may reschedule in extreme cold — typically below −20 °C ambient — to protect repair quality.
-Getting it right matters more than getting it done on a specific day.

 - We may ask that the vehicle is in a garage or covered spot when possible.
 Indoor driveways, underground parking, and office lots all work.